BethYouNow/younow.github.io/policy/en/partners_faq.md

 3. What gifts can people buy with bars?
  * There are four gifts that users can buy with bars:

-   50 Likes: A gift that helps: helps the broadcaster trend
+   50 Likes: helps the broadcaster trend

-    Fan Mail: Al: a personalized note viewers send to the broadcaster that stands out from the chat
+    Fan Mail: A personalized note viewers send to the broadcaster that's displayed above the chat

-    Marriage Proposal: Nl: No commitments here —  — just some fan love!
+    Marriage Proposal: No commitments here —  — just some fan love!

-    Bars: These: directly support partner earnings
+    Tip Jar: These bars directly support partner earnings

     ![gifts](https://cloud.githubusercontent.com/assets/7524065/9689304/30550a88-5303-11e5-80e2-e5f27e7b6a1f.png)